ramadhanabelio/sidp-disbun/README.md

 ren .env.example .env
 ```

-**6.** Create a database with a name according to your project, for example "sidp-disbun", and configure the .env file to set the database name:
+**6.** Create a database with a name according to your project, for example "sidp_disbun", and configure the .env file to set the database name:

 Open the .env file using a text editor and find the following line: